connectwithajayy/ai-powered-pdf-parser/README.md

 ## AI Model Information

+### `liquid/lfm-2.5-embedding-350m:free`

-The AI embedding version of this project used the open model `liquid/lfm-2.5-embedding-350m:free` through OpenRouter.
+This is the open embedding model used by the AI-enabled version of AI InvoiceLens through OpenRouter.

 The current `pdf_to_json.py` version only extracts and structures PDF text locally.
 It does not call an AI model, so an OpenRouter key is not required